uktrade/tidy-json-to-csv/README.md

 Although _mostly_ streaming, to support denormalised input JSON and to avoid repeating the same rows in normalised CSVs, an internal record of output IDs is maintained during processing.

+## What problem does this solve?

+Most JSON to CSV converters don't fully convert to CSV: nested stuctures typically remain as JSON.
+Before actually performing analysis, more JSON to CSV conversions are required on each field.
+This library aims to do all the conversions up-front, so you end up with a set of [tidy](https://vita.had.co.nz/papers/tidy-data.pdf) tables.

 ## Example input and output

 The JSON